fuzzylogicxx/fuzzylogic/posts/better-alt-text.md

 ---
 I’ve just read [The A11Y Project’s page on `alt` text](https://www.a11yproject.com/posts/2013-01-14-alt-text/).

 As most of us know, the HTML `alt` attribute is for providing “alternate text” descriptions of images to help ensure people do not miss out on information conveyed by graphics.
-This can help people using assistive technology, such as screen readers, and in situtations where (for whatever reason) images are slow or fail to load.
+This can help people using assistive technology such as screen readers, and in situtations where images are slow or fail to load.

 The article made some interesting points and even though I’ve been using the `alt` attribute for years I found three common cases where I could improve how I do things.